canassa/betrayal-at-krondor/README.md

 xBaK README
 ===========

-# About this forked
+# About this fork
-This is an unoficial fork of the original xBak project by Guido de Jong.
+This is an unofficial fork of the original xBak project by Guido de Jong.

 # Introduction